Free Vacation Phone Scams: Common Vacation Scams & 3 Ways to Identify Phony Vacation Offers

-In very rare instances, people who opt into a free vacation scheme do receive a trip.
-However if you claim it, you'll lose rather than win - sent to substandard accommodations worth less than the upfront "fees" scammers had you pay out to qualify for the trip.
+In rare instances, people who opt into a free vacation scheme do receive a trip.
+However, if you claim it, you'll lose rather than win - sent to substandard accommodations worth less than the upfront "fees" scammers had you pay out to qualify for the trip.

 What to Do If You Receive a Phony Vacation Offer

 Do not give out financial information to any caller requesting upfront fees to claim a prize.
-And do not press a number to be removed from the scammer's call list, if asked.
+Do not press a number to be removed from the scammer's call list.
 This only confirms that your phone number works, leading to persistent call attempts.

 You can also report the scammer's phone number by downloading our iPhone phone number lookup app and leaving your feedback.
-If you don't have an iPhone you can still search unknown phone numbers and leave your feedback with our phone number tracer available on our site.
+If you don't have an iPhone, you can still search for unknown phone numbers and leave your feedback with our phone number tracer available on our site.